citizenwallet/smartcontracts/contracts/accounts/README.md

 **Traditional ERC4337:** A bundler + access to a full node is necessary in order to process **User Operations**.
 This increases the cost of processing transactions and adds an extra layer that can potentially fail.

-Our approach allows user operations to be submitted directly to the **Authorizer** contract and be processed on chain.
+Our approach allows user operations to be submitted directly to the **TokenEntryPoint** contract and be processed on chain.

 The only pre-requisite is for a sponsor to sign the user operation before submission.